julikots/binobank/README.md

-Have Java 11 and Mavens installed.
+Have Java 11 and Maven installed.

 Run:</br>
 `mvn install`